EU top court rules in favor of Google on search engine issue

 It said, however, that a search engine operator must put measures in place to discourage internet users from going outside the EU to find that information.

-The case highlights the need to balance data privacy and protection concerns against the public’s right to know.
+The case involving the U.S. tech company and France’s data privacy regulator highlights the need to balance data privacy and protection concerns against the public’s right to information.
 It also raises questions about how to enforce differing jurisdictions when it comes to the borderless internet.

+The case stems from the EU court’s 2014 ruling that people have the right to control what appears when their name is searched online.
+That decision forced Google to delete links to outdated or embarrassing personal information that popped up in searches within the 28-nation bloc.

+One year later, the French privacy watchdog wanted Google to remove results on all its search engines on request, and not just European country sites like www.google.fr .

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.